 What happens if you switch supplier?

 What happens if you have a smart meter installed by one company and then decide to switch to another company?
 Well, nothing: you are protected by OFGEM regulations.
 Smart meters must be installed for free on a non-commitment basis.
-If you wish to switch thereafter you are free to do so just as you would before, but perhaps a bit quicker now with the new technology.
+If you wish to switch thereafter you are free to do so just as you would before.

 Don’t worry about the fact you have x company’s design, they all work on the same network and will continue to work as normal as long as your new company is smart meter ready.
 All big six companies, and many of the smaller suppliers, are smart meter ready, but require you to sign up to a tariff that is compatible with smart meters.